Stull, Kansas: 20th century

-In 1912, only 31 people lived in the Stull area, and at its maximum size the settlement comprised about fifty individuals.
+In 1912, only 31 people lived in the Stull area, and at its maximum size, the settlement comprised about 50 individuals.
 Christ Kraft, an inhabitant of the settlement during the 20th century, recalls that life in the small town was "quiet and easy, sometimes even boring."
 Before automobiles were popular in the area, trips to Lecompton, Lawrence, and Topeka, took two, three, and four hours, respectively.
-In early 20th century, organized baseball became popular in the area, and members of Stull played in a league with members from other Clinton Lake communities, like Clinton and Lone Star.
+In the early 20th century, organized baseball became popular in the area, and members of Stull played in a league with members from other Clinton Lake communities, like Clinton and Lone Star.
 Eventually, a baseball diamond was constructed in Stull.
-During this time, hunting rabbits was also a popular activity, and it was not uncommon for the Stull community to bring hauls of about 300 freshly-killed rabbits to butchers in Topeka.
+During this time, hunting rabbits was also a popular activity, and it was not uncommon for the Stull community to bring hauls of about 300 freshly killed rabbits to butchers in Topeka.

 During the early 20th century, a number of businesses were established in the area, but most were short-lived; the exception to this general trend was the Louk & Kraft grocery store, which was established in the early 1900s and lasted until 1955.
 The Roaring Twenties brought preliminary discussion about constructing an interurban railroad line between Kansas City and Emporia that would have run through Stull.
 Anticipating that their city was about to grow, the residents of Stull began discussing the idea of establishing a "Farmers State Bank" in the area; the Lecompton-based banker J. W. Kreider even secured an official bank charter.
 However, neither the railway or the bank were ever built, possibly due to the advent of the Great Depression.

 During the 20th century, the settlement suffered two major tragedies.
 The first occurred when Oliver Bahnmaier, a young boy wandered into a field that his father was burning and died.
 Oliver's tragic death led to the rumor that if one stepped on Oliver's tombstone, they would go to Hell.
 The second occurred when a man was found hanging from a tree after going missing.

 21st century

 On July 25, 2022, the new Stull church mysteriously caught fire between 1 p.m. and 1:30 p.m..
 No injuries were reported but there was substantial damage to the building and fear that the bell may fall.
-The fire may have been caused by a lighting strike but is still under investigation.
+According to WIBW, officials have hypothesized that the fire was caused by a lightning strike.

 Due to vandalism, the Stull Cemetery is locked at night and the area is patrolled by law enforcement personnel.
 Trespassing can result in six months of jail time or a fine of up to $1000.